Conceptual Research: Definition

 Conceptual research is defined as a methodology wherein research is conducted by observing and analyzing already present information on a given topic.
 Conceptual research doesn’t involve conducting any practical experiments.
 It is related to abstract concepts or ideas.
 Philosophers have long used conceptual research to develop new theories or interpret existing theories in a different light.

-For example, Copernicus used conceptual research to come up with the concepts about stellar constellations based on his observations of the universe.
+For example, Copernicus used conceptual research to come up with the concepts of stellar constellations based on his observations of the universe.
 Down the line, Galileo simplified Copernicus’s research by making his own conceptual observations which gave rise to more experimental research and confirmed the predictions made at that time.

-The most famous example of a conceptual research is Sir Issac Newton.
+The most famous example of conceptual research is Sir Issac Newton.
 He observed his surroundings to conceptualize and develop theories about gravitation and motion.

 Einstein is widely known and appreciated for his work on conceptual research.
 Although his theories were based on conceptual observations, Einstein also proposed experiments to come up with theories to test the conceptual research.

 Nowadays, conceptual research is used to answer business questions and solve real-world problems.
-Researchers use analytical tools called conceptual frameworks to make conceptual distinctions and organize ideas required for research purposes.
+Researchers use analytical research tools called conceptual frameworks to make conceptual distinctions and organize ideas required for research purposes.

 Conceptual Research Framework